johngellert/prime-solo-paytracks/README.md

 1. Create the necessary tables
 1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
 1. In the deploy section, select manual deploy

+## Authors
+* John Gellert

+## License
+This project is licensed under the MIT License.